National Parks

 Planning Guide to Grand Teton

-The Smokies offer a forested location with trout filled rivers.
+The Smokies offer a forested location with trout-filled rivers.
 Credit: Pigeon Forge Dept of Tourism

 Great Smoky Mountains National Park in Tennessee and North Carolina

-Plan an autumn trip to the Smokies for one of the top places to see fall color.
+Plan an autumn trip to the Smokies for one of the top places to see fall colors.
 With about 100 native tree species, find several types of maples along with American beech, scarlet oak, sweet gum and hickories.

-Planning Guide to Great Smoky Mountains
+Planning Guide to the Great Smoky Mountains

 Discover the National Park Sites of Texas, like Guadalupe Mountains National Park.